dancher00/RandomMaze/README.md

 The Slippery Random Maze project simulates a grid-based maze environment where an agent attempts to navigate from a starting position to a goal while encountering stochastic dynamics.
 The agent can move up, down, left, right, or stay in place.
 The movement action succeeds with an 85% probability if the target cell is not blocked; otherwise, the remaining 15% is equally distributed among other available adjacent cells.

-Python code for state space:
+Python code for state transition:

 ```
 intended_move = self.transitions[action]